-Sunday afternoon sports - seen from the Thames Path at North Greenwich.
+Sunday afternoon sport(s) seen on a photowalk along the Thames Path at North Greenwich.